 Many ski schools in Switzerland do not include accommodation in the work contracts as they often work with a lot of local staff.
 Therefore, we work together with the ski schools to arrange good and fitting housing for you.
 You’ll be in shared accommodation with (mostly) other Snowminds Instructors in a fantastic community.

 The rent won’t be deducted from your salary but paid separately.
 Since housing is secured for the full season a signed housing contract and full payment will be required before departure.
 Rent varies, but typically lies between 600-900 Swiss francs a month.

 A deposit should be paid to cover potential damages, missing items, cleaning, washing of bed linens, towels, and/or anything else that the landlord will have claims to after the lease.
-It will be transferred back to you electronically after the season less any deductions by Snowminds.
+The remaining amount will be transferred back to you electronically after the season by Snowminds.

 To stay and work in Switzerland for the winter season you need to be an EU or EFTA citizen.
 (EFTA which consists of Iceland, Liechtenstein, Norway, and Switzerland).
 Although Switzerland is not a member of the EU, it is part of the EFTA and thus grants freedom of movement to those from EU/EFTA countries.

 Nevertheless you have to get a work permit while in Switzerland, before you start working at a ski school.
 Your ski school and your team leader will help you and advise you on the most suitable permit, which varies depending on the amount of work per month.